aguimaraesduarte/BankMarketing/README.md

 # BankMarketing

 In this repository, I take a look at the UCI Machine Learning Repository [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+See the jupyter notebook for a look at the work made.

 In particular, I use python to explore the data and answer the questions asked in the PDF.
 Libraries used include `pandas`, `numpy`, `scipy`, `matplotlib`, and `seaborn`.

-Time permitting, I want to build a model to predict whether the client will subscribe a term deposit or not based on the key factors identified.
-In this case, `sklearn` will also be used.
+I also built a model to predict whether the client will subscribe a term deposit or not based on the key factors identified.
+For this, `sklearn` was also used.

+Because of time constraints, I did not have a lot of time to work on the predictive models to optimize them (or try other classification methods, such as decision trees, SVM, or even neural networks).
+The section about machine learning serves as an opening for possible future endeavors with this dataset.

 For reference, here are the attributes information in `bank-full.csv`: